 - (a) Executive Officers.
-Reference is made to "Executive Officers of ManpowerGroup" in Part I after Item 4. - (b) Directors.
-The information required by this Item is set forth in our Proxy Statement for the Annual Meeting of Shareholders to be held on May 3, 2024 under the caption "Election of Directors," which information is hereby incorporated herein by reference. - (c) The board of directors has determined that each of John F. Ferraro and Paul Read, chair of the audit committee, is an "audit committee financial expert."
+Reference is made to "Information about out Executive Officers" in Part I after Item 4. - (b) Directors.
+The information required by this Item is set forth in our Proxy Statement for the Annual Meeting of Shareholders to be held on May 2, 2025 under the caption "Election of Directors," which information is hereby incorporated herein by reference. - (c) The board of directors has determined that John F. Ferraro, chair of the audit committee and Paul Read, are "audit committee financial experts."
 Mr. Ferraro and Mr. Read are both "independent" as that term is used in the applicable New York Stock Exchange listing standard. - (d) Audit Committee.
-The information required by this Item is set forth in our Proxy Statement for the Annual Meeting of Shareholders to be held on May 3, 2024 under the caption "Meetings and Committees of the Board," which information is hereby incorporated herein by reference. - (e) We have adopted a Code of Business Conduct and Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller.
+The information required by this Item is set forth in our Proxy Statement for the Annual Meeting of Shareholders to be held on May 2, 2025 under the caption "Meetings and Committees of the Board," which information is hereby incorporated herein by reference. - (e) We have adopted a Code of Business Conduct and Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller.
 We have posted the Code on our Internet website at www.manpowergroup.com.
-We intend to satisfy our disclosure requirements under Item 5.05 of Form 8-K, regarding any amendments to, or waiver of, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer and controller or our directors by posting such information at this location on our website.
+We intend to satisfy our disclosure requirements under Item 5.05 of Form 8-K, regarding any amendments to, or waiver of, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer and controller or our directors by posting such information at this location on our website. - (f) Insider Trading Policy.
+The information required by this Item is set forth in our Proxy Statement for the Annual Meeting of Shareholders to be held on May 2, 2025 under the caption "Our Insider Trading Policy Prohibits Hedging, Pledging and Short-Sale Transactions."